haskellfoundation/tech-proposals/proposals/0000-replacing-cabal-custom-build.md

 For example, the function might be an invocation of `happy` whose arguments depend on the passed in value (e.g. which module we are compiling).

-The specific monadic return type, `RulesT IO ()`, is used internally to handle generation of `RuleId`s as explained in [§ Identifiers](#identifiers).
+The specific monadic return type, `RulesM ()`, is used internally to handle generation of `RuleId`s as explained in [§ Identifiers](#identifiers).
 Ignoring these implementation details, we can think of the rules as being specified by a Haskell function with the following type: